dictcp/awesome-git/README.md

 * [gitbackup](https://github.com/amitsaha/gitbackup) - a tool to backup your Bitbucket, GitHub and GitLab repositories.
 * [soba](https://github.com/jonhadfield/soba) - scheduled backups of repositories from popular providers with change detection.
 * [tig](https://github.com/jonas/tig) - text-mode interface for git.
+* [gists-gone](https://github.com/ben-n93/gists-gone/) - a command-line tool that gives you granular control to bulk delete your Github gists.

 ## Extensions
 *Git is designed for source control management. but people extend the idea and push version control to everywhere*